Our team is available to you anytime for questions or concerns you may have after your no-scalpel vasectomy procedure.

 - Some men will develop swelling and tenderness on one side or both after a few days or up to 3 months after a vasectomy.
 This is usually due to an exaggerated inflammatory response that is often normal and necessary for sperm recycling and re-absorption.
 It is managed effectively with Ibuprofen 600mg 3 times a day for 7 days.

-- After week 1, our Premium patients will be given a time to call us for your follow up.
+- After week 1, you will be given a time to call us for your follow up.
 You will be told when on the day of your procedure.
-Otherwise a separate appointment is needed for you to come in for a follow up.

-- Premium patients will have personal cell phone access to our physicians 24/7 for any issues up to one year which men find very convenient; otherwise for all non-emergent issues furthers appointments in the office can be booked when space permits.
+- You will have personal cell phone access to our physicians 24/7 for any issues up to one year which men find very convenient; otherwise for all non-emergent issues furthers appointments in the office can be booked when space permits.

 Please abstain from sex for two days before you collect your specimen.